stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 appropriate subroutine based on the precision of its argument(s)).

-Below is a simple example of an algorithm code calling the same generic kernel twice with potentially different precision.
+Below is a simple example of an algorithm code calling the same generic kernel twice, with potentially different precision.
 The implementation of the generic kernel such that it supports both 32- and 64-bit precision is also shown.
 The use of LFRic names for precision in the algorithm code allows precision to be controlled in a